ocf/ocfweb/ocfweb/docs/docs/services/webapps.md

 * Desired domain name for the app (either group.berkeley.edu, or your own domain)
 * The technologies/languages your site is built on
-* Who will be responsible for deploying and maintaining the app?
-Do they have adequate experience to handle that task?
-Provide name(s) and email(s).

-If your app is not already built and ready to be deployed, please don't email us until it is.

 ## Requirements for virtually-hosted apps

 All [[normal requirements for virtual hosts|doc services/vhost]] apply.
 In particular, be sure you are in compliance with the university student group disclaimer policy, and that your website features a "Hosted by OCF" banner.

-## Expectations and our rights

-We expect all groups request app hosting to be able to deploy their app by themselves in our setup.
-We can try to assist during [[staff hours|staff-hours]] but it is *your responsibility* to ensure your app works, not ours.

-We may disable or remove a group's virtually-hosting web app if necessary to comply with university/OCF policies, or to protect other users (e.g. if your app is using a disproportionate share of resources or poses a security risk).
-All normal OCF account policies apply.

-Additionally, we reserve the right to revoke web app privileges from a group if it becomes clear that they are unable to adequately maintain their app.

 ## Technical documentation